|

 Law students and graduates from other countries may benefit from different programs (see DAAD scholarship database). |

-III.
-Scholarship programs of political foundations (close to political parties)
+C. Scholarship programs of political foundations (close to political parties)

 Konrad-Adenauer-Stiftung [KAS] (conservatives) |